 - Reducing the likelihood of equipment failure

-- Keeping equipment running at its optimum levels
+- Keeping equipment running at optimum levels

-- Increasing your wrench time
+- Increasing your overall wrench time

-- Extending the lifespan of your assets
+- Extending the life spans of your assets

-- Reducing your equipment downtime
+- Reducing your unplanned downtime

 How often should you perform preventive maintenance?

 You can schedule your preventive maintenance based on time, usage, or condition-based triggers.
 The trigger you use can differ from asset to asset depending on the most suitable approach for each.
-Your risk assessment, historical data, advice from the manufacturer, and health and safety regulations will help you determine when you should inspect your equipment and the right trigger to use.
+Your risk assessment, historical data, advice from the manufacturer, and health and safety regulations help you determine when you should inspect your equipment and the right trigger to use.